Rules

 </Measure>

-is the unique identifier of the rule, as used in the properties files. -
+• measureId is the unique identifier of the rule, as used in the properties files.

-is always set to RULE for rule measures. -
+• type is always set to RULE for rule measures.

-defines the scale level returned by Squore when the rule is violated. -
+• categories defines the scale level returned by Squore when the rule is violated.

-is the type of artefact targeted by this definition.
-For more information about artefact types, consult Artefact Types. -
+• targetArtefactTypes (mandatory) defines the types of artifacts this computation applies to.
+For more information about artifact types, consult Artifact Types.

 Overriding default rules